magneticio/vampkubistdocs/ADVANCED_TUTORIAL.md

 kubectl apply -f https://raw.githubusercontent.com/magneticio/vampkubistdocs/master/samples/advanced-tutorial/cluster2-setup.yaml
 ```

-In this virtual cluster, as shown in the initial graph, we want to bw able to access hostname gw-app2-1.democluster.net from a pod inside the virtual cluster.
+In this virtual cluster, as shown in the initial graph, we want to be able to access hostname gw-app2-1.democluster.net from a pod inside the virtual cluster.
 However, hostname gw-app2-1.democluster.net is outside cluster2 and external services are normally not reachable from pods belonging to the Istio Mesh, hence we have to somehow make the host defined on gateway gw-app2 accessible.
 Service entries are an Istio resource that can do just that.
-We are thus going to create one of them with name ex-svc-1 this configuration.
+We are thus going to create one of them with name es-1 and this configuration.

 ```yaml
 hosts: